More than Just Words

 - Third Party Scans: Our environments are continuously scanned using best of breed security tools.
 These tools are configured to perform application and network vulnerability assessments, which test for patch status and basic misconfigurations of systems and sites.

-- Penetration Testing: External organizations perform penetration tests on a regular basis.
+- Penetration Testing: EPSS engages an external organization to perform automated penetration tests on a regular basis.

 Organizational & Administrative Security